halfzebra/parser-experiment/NOTES.md

 The simple UI might function in a similar way to [regex101.com](https://regex101.com).

+[CodeMirror](https://github.com/codemirror/CodeMirror) might be a good suit for the task.

 ## Links

 - [jneen/parsimmon](https://github.com/jneen/parsimmon) is probably the best existing library with parsers.